redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD1-the-three-steps-of-TDD.markdown

 After each iteration, you should come back to your TestSuite and maintain your test code and/or your production code little bit, if necessary.
 This is the third step of the TDD cycle.
 For further reading you can check my refactoring series later.

 This is part one of the TDD kickstart beginner series.
-Here is part two.
+Here is [part 2](https://redseacomputing.github.io/2021/TDD1-the-three-steps-of-TDD).